lormidorido/teaching_material/README.md

-Kursmaterial för DEMO-KURS-JAVA Programmering med Java
+Kursmaterial för DEMO-KURS-DL Deep learning for Audio and Music